tarun-thakur/docker-ubuntu-ovs/README.md

 # docker-ubuntu-ovs
 This repository is to create docker image to have openvswitch i.e. OVS running inside ubuntu image.
-It is having few more scripts to use docker image to instantiare large number of docker containers having ovs switch running inside them
+It is having few more scripts to use docker image to instantiate large number of docker containers having ovs switch running inside them.

 ## Pre requisites
 Docker should be pre-installed before using this repository.
 You can refer below link to install docker on Ubuntu machine.